Scholarships

 JURISDICTION:

-The AAT can only review a decision if a law states that the decision can be reviewed by the AAT.
+The ART can only review a decision if a law states that the decision can be reviewed by the ART .

 They can review decisions made under more than 400 Commonwealth Acts and legislative instruments.
 The most common types of decisions we review relate to: